rdelrosario/xamarin-plugins/PushNotification/README.md

 Simple cross platform plugin to handle push notification events such as registering, unregistering and messages arrival on Android, iOS, UWP platforms.

+# **IMPORTANTE NOTE**:

+**Since many thing changed related to notifications on iOS 10 and Android deprecated GCM now recommending to use FCM, I decided to completely revaluate the implementation and do it from scratch.
+So i'm currently not supporting this plugin anymore.
+There's a new version well documented that uses FCM for Android and APS for iOS (still not UWP support)  that I will be fully supporting here: https://github.com/CrossGeeks/PushNotificationPlugin**

 ### Setup
 * Available on NuGet: http://www.nuget.org/packages/Xam.Plugin.PushNotification
 * Install into your PCL project and Client projects.